fluorine/GraphicMathNotation/SPECIFICATION.md

 This text contains the specification for my new math notation.

-You can use it to describe mathematical relaations.
+You can use it to describe mathematical relations.
-This notation is a way to write **expressions**, rather than to explain or describe how math operations shoul work.
+This notation is a way to write math **expressions**.

 ## General rules
 * All operands are positive integers, constansts or variables.
   No decimals or negative numbers are allowed, since there are different ways to represent them using the given operators.
 * Variables can be words, or even phrases.
-* All operators are simple geometrical figures.
-All symmetric branches represent commutative (or exchangable) operands.
+* All operators are simple open geometrical figures.
+All symmetric branches represent commutative (exchangable) operands.
-* Isolation of variables is not required, and the concept itself is meaningless in this notation.
-However, this notation may help us isolate any variable when describing the expression using the traditional math notation.

 ##The T operator